-The 5 rarest League of Legends skins
+The rarest skins in League of Legends

 These skins, more commonly known as “Legacy Skins,” are some of the oldest in League of Legends.
 They were only given out during certain events or have been discontinued after their initial release.

 Silver Kayle was released with the original retail copy of League of Legends in 2009.
-As stores pretty much never restock the physical editions, so it's near impossible to find a copy that has the original codes.
+As stores pretty much never restock the physical editions, it's near impossible to find a copy that has the original codes.
 And even if you did, Riot disabled the codes back in 2014.

 UFO Corki was gifted to players who created an account for the game before Jan.
 14, 2010.
 It was given to players as part of a promotion for an award League of Legends won that year.

 If you tested League of Legends when it was still in beta, this was your reward.
 King Rammus (a subtle hint to another character by the name of King Koopa) is a Super Mario series nod that lets players know you are a League of Legends veteran.

 PAX Prime 2009, 2010, and 2011 gifted event-goers with one of these three legendary skins.
 The first skin of the trio, Twisted Fate, was given to a small pool of players attending the event to celebrate the game's release and is the rarest skin in the game.